 Identity Therapy works with emotional and psychological trauma, and its impact on our identity, our sense of who we are.
 It helps find the roots of our internal splits and external conflicts.

 In most of our lives there comes a time when we realise our reactions and behavior are affecting the way we relate to people and ourselves.
 We see ourselves repeating the same patterns and mistakes but don't seem to be able to do anything about it.
 We react first and regret later.
 Our behaviour seems to be out of our control.

 Our relationships with our loved ones suffer.
 We may yearn for more connection but not know how to change.
 We become distanced from our family.
 The distractions of the outside world, shopping, television, adventure, alcohol,food or sex can only give temporary relief.

-The path to understanding the subtle and not so subtle behaviours that come from our unconscious mind and drive us through our lives can take us through many challenges.
+The path to understanding the subtle and not so subtle behaviours that come from our unconscious mind, and that drive us through our lives, can take us through many challenges.
 Identity Therapy can give direct access to the different drivers in our unconscious.
 Giving voices to these drivers in our life can help us more clearly understand and resolve our behaviours.

 (Identity Orientated Psychotrauma Therapy, IOPT)

 What does a session look like?

 Before the session I ask the client to consider what they want to explore in the session.
-After a period of reflection, the answer to this is brought to the session and written down in the form of a sentence of up to five words or aspects.
+After a period of reflection, the answer to this is brought to the session and written down in the form of a sentence of three to five words or aspects.
 This “sentence of intention” becomes the safe container for the session.